 Since the depot represents a structure 10-15 years old that gets regular if not always professional maintenance I did not want to go heavy on the age.
 To keep the weathering lite the building was done with a varying degree of sanding on the sides and heavy traffic platform.
 The doors were sanded and then washed with black stain and a final dry-brush of faint gray.

-I want this roof to be asphalt shingle.
+I have done several corrugated roofs but I want this one to look more sophisticated so I chose asphalt shingle.
 The shingle style I am doing is called “three tab square-cut shingles”.
 These came into use in the late 1920s in red, green and gray.
-My plan is to use 100 grit wet/dry sandpaper cut into strips and then spray paint it black and gray.
+My plan is to use 100 grit wet/dry sandpaper cut into strips and then to spray paint it black and gray.

 To start I marked the roof sections with some guidelines.
 These are not necessarily where the shingle edge will fall but are there to help keep the rows straight.
 I marked the sheets of sandpaper in 1/2″ intervals for the tab cuts.
 Then I cut the sheets across those lines into 1/2″ strips.
 Using scissors I partially cut through the strips at each line.
 Sort of like making Campbell’s shingle strips in G scale.

-Three days later and very tired of cutting and gluing shingles they were all on.
+Three days later and very tired of cutting and gluing shingles, they were all on.
 I let them dry overnight and then made the decision to stay with the red color.
 They were very clean and bright.
-TO tone them down and duplicate some of the variegated tones of the real thing I sealed the roof with a heavy coat of matte finish. the next day I gave it multiple coats of black wash.
+To subdue the color and duplicate some of the variegated tones of the real thing I sealed the roof with a heavy coat of matte finish.
+The next day I gave it multiple coats of black wash.
 When it dried it looked pretty good.
 I resisted the urge to dry brush any gray on.